');

 About The Hills, TX

-The Hills is a small community in Texas with a population of 2,579 residents.
-The median household income is $178,194 per year, which is above the national average.
-The median age in The Hills is 56.1 years.
+The Hills is a small town located in Texas with a population of 2,579 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $178,194 per year, which is 137% above the national median of $75,149.
+The median age of 56.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How The Hills Ranks in Texas